CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/buttons.md

 {{% accordion How to use %}}
 ## Implementation
 To use a button on an anchor link, apply the `button` class.
+For consistent alignment across devices and browsers, use the `valign` and `valign-cell` utility classes wrapping the button label.

+The margin classes in the example above `mtm` and `mts` are for in-page placement.
+They are not required.
 {{% /accordion %}}

 {{</ accordion-wrap >}}